umamah1mahmoud/code-201-reading-notes/class-05.md

     p {
     background-color: #ffffff;
     background-color: hsla(0,100%,100%,0.5);}
-* This code is taken derictly from the source.
+* This code is taken directly from the source.

 <hr/>